ryogrid/gord-overlay/README.md

 ![chord ring](docs/architecture-1.png)

-In addition, the gord servers communicate with each other via gRPC to synchronize route information.
+In addition, the gord servers communicate with each other via REST to synchronize route information.
 Then, the server can query via gRPC to resolve the node and communicate with the node.

 ## Usage